-DESCRIPTION OF ACTUARIAL ASSUMPTIONS AND METHODS
+DESCRIPTION OF ACTUARIAL ASSUMPTIONS AND METHODS- PENSION TRUST FUND

-The actuarial assumptions were adopted as of January 1, 2022, based on a quinquennial experience review covering the period 2017 through 2021.
-The next review of the actuarial assumptions is to be completed for adoption with the January 1, 2027 valuation.
+The actuarial assumptions were adopted as of Jan.
+1, 2022, based on a quinquennial experience review covering the period 2017 through 2021.
+The next review of the actuarial assumptions is to be completed for adoption with the Jan.
+1, 2027 valuation.
+The combined effect of the assumptions is expected to have no significant bias.